 The number of in-house content marketing jobs, as well as the need for freelance writers like myself, seems to be consistently growing.

 Why?
-Companies want to make the most out of content marketing.
+Companies want to make the most out of content marketing strategy.
 For the last decade, everyone is trying to figure out how to get ahead of their competitors with the freshest, original, appealing content.

 Here’s the problem with that: for many companies, content marketing has become the equivalent of the get-rich-quick scheme.
 They’re looking for a hack; a way to go viral.